TalhaAkgul/gds-swimming-places/README.md

 pip install -r requirements.txt
 ```
 ### Generating Network Graph
-- If you don't have graphml file you need to download
+- If you don't have graphml file, you need to download
 - ```bash
   python cph-map.py
   ```